 For many people with TMJ disorders, short-term use of over-the-counter pain medicines or nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen, may provide temporary relief from jaw discomfort.
 When necessary, your dentist or physician can prescribe stronger pain or anti-inflammatory medications, muscle relaxants, or anti-depressants to help ease symptoms.

 Your physician or dentist may recommend an oral appliance, also called a stabilization splint or bite guard, which is a plastic guard that fits over the upper or lower teeth.
 Stabilization splints are the most widely used treatments for TMJ disorders.
 Studies of their effectiveness in providing pain relief, however, have been inconclusive.
 If a stabilization splint is recommended, it should be used only for a short time and should not cause permanent changes in the bite.
-If a splint causes or increases pain, or affects your bite, stop using it and see your health care provider.
+If a splint causes or increases pain, symptoms of cluster headaches, or affects your bite, stop using it and see your health care provider.

 The conservative, reversible treatments described are useful for temporary relief of pain – they are not cures for TMJ disorders.
 If symptoms continue over time, come back often, or worsen, tell your doctor.